Mogo-Mogo/Final-project/prompts.md

 ### Prompt 1:

 > I didn't record each individual prompt but I made _heavy_ use of AI at the end of the assignment, mostly on the frontend side, because of extreme time crunch.
+This way I have a finished product.
 > .
 > .
 > .